 |Thursday, February 15, 2018||Supporting Transgender Students

-This EdChat will explore through a series of case studies how to successfully navigate the transition from hospital to school for a transgendered student.
-We will explore how to productively manage the critical conversations that go into support these students as they return.
-Save your seat!
+This EdChat explored through a series of case studies how to successfully navigate the transition from hospital to school for a transgendered student.
+We explored how to productively manage the critical conversations that go into support these students as they return.
+See EdChat Archive for resources!